Peter S. Williams

 A Faithful Guide to Philosophy is the only British Christian introduction to philosophy, a book that will be used as a course textbook and by church study groups and individual readers alike.
 Covering subjects of central importance to the Christian worldview and containing the broadest range of topics covered by any Christian introduction to philosophy it will be prized by many.

-This is the introduction for a 17-part series of videos about the chapters in Peter S. Williams’ A Faithful Guide to Philosophy:
+This is the introduction for a 17-part series of videos (videoed and edited by Peter Byron, with music by Peter S. Williams) about the chapters in Peter S. Williams’ A Faithful Guide to Philosophy:

-“Peter Williams has provided an invaluable text for Christians who wish to engage with philosophy.
+“an invaluable text for Christians who wish to engage with philosophy.
 This isn’t the usual abstract overview, but rather provides the reader with a human experience where their commitment to Christ is nurtured and their needs as a learner are embraced whilst also achieving academic rigour.
-Every Christian student of philosophy ought to have this book both on their desk and at their bedside.”
-Dr Trevor Cooling, Professor of Christian Education at Canterbury Christ Church University and co-editor of the Journal of Education and Christian Belief.
+Every Christian student of philosophy ought to have this book both on their desk and at their bedside.” – Dr Trevor Cooling, Professor of Christian Education at Canterbury Christ Church University and co-editor of the Journal of Education and Christian Belief

-“Peter S. Williams is a sure-footed guide to philosophy in general, and philosophy of religion in particular.
-He picks his way through knotty arguments with exemplary clarity lightened by a dry sense of humour.
-Although he is open about his own Christian commitment, he is equally rigorous in his assessment of arguments for theism as he is with arguments against.
-The addition of detailed bibliographies including YouTube videos and Web resources make this book a sure-fire winner for students and for Christian ministers and laypeople alike.”
-Dr Daniel J. Hill, Lecturer, Department of Philosophy, Liverpool University
+“a sure-footed guide to philosophy in general, and philosophy of religion in particular… The addition of detailed bibliographies including YouTube videos and Web resources make this book a sure-fire winner for students and for Christian ministers and laypeople alike.” – Dr Daniel J. Hill, Lecturer, Department of Philosophy, Liverpool University

-“Peter S. Williams has a real gift of clarity and communication.
-He makes the complex accessible and interesting, without distorting the issues.”
-Stefan Gustavsson, Director of Credo Academy, Stockholm
+“Peter S. Williams… makes the complex accessible and interesting, without distorting the issues.” – Stefan Gustavsson, Director of Credo Academy, Stockholm

-“This is an excellent book for introduction to the study of philosophy from the perspective of the Christian faith… The writer models the “love of wisdom” he recommends by his open, engaging and balanced approach, and shows abilities as both a thinker and communicator.
-His discussion with the New Atheists throughout the book makes it engaging and up to date.
-Both teachers and students will also appreciate the resource list after each chapter, pointing to a lot of high quality video, audio and written material… The book clearly shows the importance of philosophy for Christians, and the relevance of the Christian faith to philosophy.”
-Bjørn Hinderaker, Assistant Professor at Gimlekollen School of Journalism and Communication in Norway
+“an excellent book for introduction to the study of philosophy from the perspective of the Christian faith… The writer models the “love of wisdom” he recommends by his open, engaging and balanced approach… The book clearly shows the importance of philosophy for Christians, and the relevance of the Christian faith to philosophy.” – Bjørn Hinderaker, Assistant Professor at Gimlekollen School of Journalism and Communication in Norway